 End of the Year Lesson Plans

 Career Research Project: This is a beneficial project for your students to complete as they enter into their early years of High School and start making decisions about courses and post-secondary options.
 This assignment is great for students in Grades 7 through 10 as they begin to really consider their likes and interests, as well as what careers might be a good fit for them.
-This assignment includes a detailed lesson plan, graphic organizers, as well as a rubric and point based assessment options.
+This assignment includes a detailed lesson plan, graphic organizers, as well as a rubric, and point-based assessment options.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Summer Creative Writing: This project will have students stretching their imagination and honing in on their writing skills as they complete a Role, Audience, Form, and Topic (or RAFT) writing task.
 The included options all relate to summer in a fun way.
-Included are links to digital student pages and sheets for both point based and criteria based assessment.
+Included are links to digital student pages and sheets for both points-based and criteria-based assessments.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-I hope that your end of school year is amazing.
-I know that using these end of the year lessons will ensure stress-free planning and engaging tasks for you and your students.
+I hope that your end of the school year is amazing.
+I know that using these end-of-the-year lessons will ensure stress-free planning and engaging tasks for you and your students.
 Happy summer everyone!